mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Satellite exploration 7](images/5-lab-satellite-soe-cv2.png)

 In this view we can see the three repositories which define the SOE.
-Note that they have been recently syncchronized with the latest packages from the Red Hat Content Delivery Network, much more recently than the date of our Production version of the RHEL8 SOE.
+Note that they have been recently synchronized with the latest packages from the Red Hat Content Delivery Network, much more recently than the date of our Production version of the RHEL8 SOE.
 By creating point in time versions of a Content View Red Hat provides customers the ability to easily manage operating systems as they do applications using a lifecycle management concept.

 ![Satellite exploration 8](images/5-lab-satellite-soe-cv3.png)